microsoft/Windows-Camera/Samples/ExtendedControlAndMetadata/EyeGazeAndBackgroundSegmentation/README.md

 KSCAMERA_EXTENDEDPROP_EYEGAZECORRECTION_ON = 0x0000000000000001
 ```

-## Background Segmentation control
+## Background Segmentation extended control
-the Background segmentation DDI (*```KSPROPERTY_CAMERACONTROL_EXTENDED_BACKGROUNDSEGMENTATION```*) has been introduced in Windows starting with build 20348.
+the Background segmentation DDI named ```KSPROPERTY_CAMERACONTROL_EXTENDED_BACKGROUNDSEGMENTATION``` has been introduced in Windows starting with build 20348.
 In this initial release, if supported by the driver, it allows to blur the background of a scene and preserve only parts of the image where the main subject is present.
 This is a popular scenario in video teleconferencing applications.
 Programmatically it acts simply as a ON/OFF toggle for background blur by setting these flag values accordingly in the ```KSCAMERA_EXTENDEDPROP_HEADER```:
 ```
 KSCAMERA_EXTENDEDPROP_BACKGROUNDSEGMENTATION_OFF = 0x0000000000000000